lensesio/stream-reactor/kafka-connect-aws-s3/README.md

 You should replace $BUCKET_NAME, $PREFIX_NAME and $TOPIC_NAME with the names of the bucket, desired prefix and topic.

 ACCESS_KEY and SECRET_KEY are credentials generated within AWS IAM and must be set and configured with permissions to write to the desired S3 bucket.

+Please read below for a detailed explanation of these and other options, including the meaning of WITH_FLUSH_COUNT and its alternatives.

 ### Format configuration